rajkumarpal07/powertamil/README.md

 # Documentation

-The spaCy project is maintained by @rajkpalani
+The powertamil project is maintained by @rajkpalani

 # Features